AI Agents for Small Business: Costs, Use Cases & ROI 2026

 The problem: You answer the same 15-20 questions every day.
 Pricing, hours, services, location, booking process.
 It takes hours.

-The AI agent solution: Train an agent on your FAQ content.
-It answers accurately in natural language, 24/7, on WhatsApp or your website.
-When it encounters a question it can’t answer, it captures the customer’s details and notifies a human.
+The AI agent solution: You give the agent your FAQ content, and it answers those questions accurately, in plain conversational language, at any hour of the day — on WhatsApp or your website.
+When a customer asks something the agent can’t answer, it takes down their details and notifies a human to follow up.

-What you need: Your FAQ content, an AI model (GPT-4o-mini or Claude Haiku — both work fine for this), and a messaging channel (WhatsApp via the Cloud API, website chat).
+What you need: Your FAQ content, an AI model (GPT-4o-mini or Claude Haiku — both work fine for this), and a messaging channel (WhatsApp via the Cloud API — the official connection between WhatsApp and your systems — or website chat).

 “GPT-4o mini is our most cost-efficient small model that’s smarter and cheaper than GPT-3.5 Turbo, and has vision capabilities.” — OpenAI, GPT-4o mini announcement